nasa-jpl/open-source-rover/electrical/wiring/README.md

    * 2 of these are **35cm** long for the back corner servos

 In total: 24 JST female crimps, 6 JST female connectors, 36 female DuPont crimps, 6 MH-FC PCI-E connectors, 28 male DuPont crimps, 16 female DuPont crimps, 4 3pin DuPont connectors, 8 4pin DuPont connectors, and 12x bullet connectors+crimps.

+The harness diagrams in this README also contain an integrated bill-of-materials (BOM) for each cable so you can organize the parts appropriately.

 > **Tip**: Rather than crimp each wire yourself, you can buy premade connectors, cut the wires, and then solder them to the other side.
 For soldering using a heat gun, you could get something like the following: [heat gun solder seal wire](https://www.amazon.com/Amliber-Connectors-Solderstick-Waterproof-Electrical/dp/B0BXKHBDFB/ref=sr_1_3?keywords=heat%2Bgun%2Bsolder%2Bseal%2Bwire&qid=1690233825&s=industrial&sprefix=heat%2Bgun%2Bsolder%2Cindustrial%2C159&sr=1-3&th=1).
 This depends on your preferences.
 When using premade connectors, be extra careful of the pinouts so you connect the correct wire ends together.